dtinit/data-transfer-project/config/gcp/README.md

 project by specifying cloud=GOOGLE.
 The project this points to, as well as credentials to access it, are configured in build_and_upload_docker_image.sh.

+For more information on running locally see Documentation/Developer.md

 ## Static content
 We store static content in a GCS bucket that integrates with GCP's CDN.
 We generate the content via build_and_deploy_static_content.sh,